cameronwp/hurtlingthrough.space/src/pages/posts/20180121-fun-with-typography-in-css/index.md

 _Lorem ipsum from [Sagan Ipsum](http://saganipsum.com/?p=1)._

-It's probably worth mentioning that these are style luxuries for screens with a lot of real estate.
+It's probably worth mentioning that these styles are luxuries for screens with a lot of real estate.
 You would't want a single letter to take up half a screen.
 If you look at the mobile version of Mozilla, the first paragraph loses its styling and renders as normal text.